GPLRC Logo

 Membership info

 An archive is a place where materials are preserved—most often documenting a place, an institution, or a group of people.
-Our guiding policy is to preserve all the material.
 We do not endorse or promote the content collected here.
 We are making it available for review, trusting each person to engage—or not—according to their own interest.
 Some of these materials include moments of personal vulnerability, emotion, and strong expression.
 The explorations are often experimental and reflect the immediacy of the moment.
 We invite anyone viewing this material to do so with curiosity and equanimity, and to stay attentive to their own needs and limits while exploring the archive.
-For those reasons, those considering membership are asked to read and agree to the following guidelines about engaging personal session materials found in the archive.
+For those reasons, those considering membership are asked to read and agree to the guidelines below.

 Agreements: Self-Care, Self-Responsibility, & Conduct